 Spec-Driven Development: Planning Templates for AI Agents

-If you've been using AI coding tools for more than a few sessions, you've hit the wall.
-The one where you realize that getting consistent, quality results requires increasingly detailed, exhausting prompts.
+If you've used AI coding tools for more than a few sessions, you've hit the wall.
+The one where consistent quality demands increasingly detailed, exhausting prompts.
 You're mentally drained from crafting the perfect instructions every single time.

 There's a better way.
-The industry is shifting toward spec-driven development - templating your commands so you can simply ask for what you want, not exhaustively explain how to do it.
+The industry is shifting toward spec-driven development.
+You template your commands once, then ask for what you want without re-explaining how to do it.

-Let's be honest about what happens when you work with AI agents for extended sessions:
+Here's what happens when you work with AI agents for long stretches:

-- Each session requires mental energy to craft perfect instructions
+• Each session burns mental energy on crafting perfect instructions

-- Quality degrades when your prompts aren't comprehensive
+• Quality drops when your prompts aren't comprehensive

-- You're essentially re-teaching the same workflows every time
+• You're re-teaching the same workflows every time

-After studying highly recommended planning approaches from across the industry and comparing them to my own experience, I've found they share common structural elements.
-The differences are minimal - what matters is creating clear, concise, accurate plans that are easy for both humans and AI to understand.
+I studied a bunch of recommended planning approaches from across the industry and compared them to my own experience.
+They share common structural elements.
+The differences are minimal.
+What matters is producing clear, concise, accurate plans that are easy for both humans and AI to understand.

 Every great plan starts by framing the work properly: